knative/eventing-contrib/contrib/ibm-mq/README.md

 ### Knative usage

-Edit the Container source manifest to specify your queue and connection parameters then apply it like so:
+Edit the event source manifest to specify your queue and connection parameters then apply it like so:

 ```
-kubectl apply -f containersource.yaml
+kubectl apply -f mqsource.yaml
 ```

 Or deploy it with `ko` (from repository root):